-home theatre biog films voting shop much more all the sites
+home theatre films television biography shop more all sites

 Dennis Walder's literary biography of Fugard.
 2003.

-Albert Wertheim's biography of Fugard.
-2000.
+Albert Wertheim's biography of Fugard, 2000.
 Very good on both Fugard and his work.
-Mokae is covered, but less extensively than in Vandenbroucke (below).
+Zakes Mokae is covered, but less extensively than in Vandenbroucke (below).

 Twentieth Century Theatre, Winter 1993